cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_11-00-00_mallet-end-to-end-en.md

 Everything typed in the Repl has to be valid JavaScript.
 Technically speaking, the commands are simply functions and properties of Mallet object.
-However, we tend to refer to them as commands because that reflects how they are used.
+However, we tend to refer to them as *commands* because that reflects how they are used.

 ## Using the faucet

+**1. Create an account

-### Create an account
+Create an account to use this faucet by using this code:

     //execute inthe Mallet Repl
     //mallet kevm -d ./my_data/